When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Exact Recovery at Intermediate Depths

 \section{Exact Recovery at Intermediate Depths}

 We now focus on the exact recovery of communities at intermediate depths within the hierarchy and establish tight information-theoretic conditions determining the feasibility of achieving exact recovery at a specific depth.
-It is intuitively expected that recovering super-communities of higher depths should be comparatively easier than the recovery of lower depths.
+It is intuitively expected that recovering super-communities of smaller depths should be comparatively easier than the recovery at larger depths.
 Therefore, we expect scenarios where the exact recovery of the primitive communities might be unattainable, but where the exact recovery of super-communities at intermediate depths remains achievable.
 To provide context, we initially recapitulate key findings on exact recovery in non-hierarchical stochastic block models (SBMs) in Section~\ref{subsec:CH}.
 We then present our main results in Section~\ref{subsec:exact_intermediate}, which gives the precise conditions for exact recovery at intermediate depths.
+Although the results of this section do not specifically involve hierarchical algorithms, we discuss in Section~\ref{sec:discussion_top-down_intermediate-depth} implications of exact recovery at intermediate depths for the theoretical guarantees of top-down algorithms.